bruce12m/Environmental_Data_Analytics_2021/README.md

 ## git pull upstream main
 Type command "git pull upstream main" in R Terminal to sync forked repository with the original repository.
+Git pull is actually just a command that combines fetch and merge.

 ## commit
 Always include comments with commits so that you know what you were doing.